sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/app/index.md

 ### Embeddings

 The default Cody app setup allows you to select up to 10 repos for embeddings.
-However, you can add more repos, and "Schedule Embeddings".
-Go to **Cody Settings > Advanced settings > Embedding jobs** and you can add and schedule repositories for embeddings.
+However, you can add more repos and "Schedule Embeddings".
+Go to **Cody Settings > Advanced settings > Embedding jobs**, and you can add and schedule repositories for embeddings.

 However, these additional number of supported repos will vary depending on their size.